Meherban Karim

 Meherban Karim (21 January 1979 – 2 August 2008) was a Pakistani mountaineer.
-He lost his life, along with 10 other mountaineers, in the 2008 K2 disaster, following an avalanche in what was to be one of the deadliest accidents in the history of K2 mountaineering.
-He summited several eight-thousanders: K2, Nanga Parbat, and Gasherbrum II (all without Oxygen).
+He died, along with 10 other mountaineers, in the 2008 K2 disaster, following an avalanche in what was to be one of the deadliest accidents in the history of K2 mountaineering.
+He summited several eight-thousanders: K2, Nanga Parbat, and Gasherbrum II (without oxygen).
 In the mountaineering community, he was known as "Karim The Dream" and "Karim Meherban".

 Early life

 Meherban Karim was born in the Shimshal Valley, Hunza–Nagar District of Gilgit-Baltistan, Pakistan.
 He spent his childhood in the Shimshal valley, where he explored the mountains and became interested in mountaineering.

 List of mountains climbed

 Mountaineering career

 Karim started his mountaineering career in 1997 by summiting Mingligh Sar at the age of 18.
 He then learned the techniques of mountain climbing in Shimshal Valley from Rajab Shah and Meherban Shah.
 He summited Gasherbrum II in 2003, Nanga Parbat in 2005, and K2 in 2008 without the use of supplemental oxygen.
 He was also a part of several challenging expeditions, including winter attempts of Nanga Parbat with Italian Alpinist Simone La Terra in 2007–2008.